CapsAdmin/NattLua/README.md

 # Types

-Fundementally the typesystem consists of number, string, table, function, symbol, set, tuple and any.
+Fundementally the typesystem consists of number, string, table, function, symbol, union, tuple and any.
 As an example, types can be described by the language like this:

 ```lua